fsouza/docker-publish-action/README.md

 # docker-publish-action

-This repository contains a composite GitHub action for publishing images to Docker Hub.
+This repository contains a composite GitHub action for publishing images to Docker Hub, building both amd64 and arm64 images.
 It's basically a generalization of a script that I used to replicate across different repositories.

 ## How to use it